Powered by Dragonfly Energy Graphic

 Looking back at our example of water flowing through a hose, we can now see how power is directly related to current and voltage using this equation.

 For example, imagine that you’re spraying the hose to turn a water wheel.
-The faster the wheel turns, the more power is generated.
+The faster the wheel turns, the more power it generates.

 If the hose size remains the same, we can make the wheel turn faster in two ways.
 The first is to increase the flow rate, which means more water and weight are hitting the wheel and spinning it faster.
-The second way is to increase the water pressure so that the water is hitting the wheel with more force and turning it faster.
+The second way is to increase the water pressure so that the water hits the wheel with more force and turns it faster.

 a firefighter holding a firehose that is shooting out water